Configuration and performance of the ATLAS $b$-jet triggers in Run 2: trigger evolution during Run 2

 \section{\bjet trigger evolution during Run~2}

 Several different types of \bjet triggers were operational throughout Run~2, where the \ET\ thresholds and \btagging\ requirements evolved in response to the increasing instantaneous luminosity during this time.
 Different combinations of jet and \bjet multiplicities, with different \ET\ thresholds, with and without GSC calibrations (described in Section~\ref{subsec:gsc}), and different \btagging algorithms and working points were used to provide optimal coverage for the different analyses using \bjet triggers within the allocated trigger acceptance rate.
+The total rate for the full suite of $b$-jet triggers was up to 180 Hz at peak luminosity.
 Triggers that place requirements on the scalar sum of the \ET of hadronic objects in the event (\HT) were also provided.
 This set of \bjet triggers was designed to provide optimal acceptance for processes targeted in current analyses, as well as to be general enough to provide good acceptance for yet-to-be-considered physics analyses.

 The parameters defining the \bjet triggers -- including the ($b$-)jet multiplicity, \ET, and $\eta$ requirements, and the \btagging algorithm and working point(s) -- are summarised for single-\bjet triggers in Table~\ref{tab:menu_single_chains}, di-\bjet triggers in Table~\ref{tab:menu_asymmetric_2b_chains}, jet+di-\bjet triggers with asymmetric \ET thresholds in Table~\ref{tab:menu_asymmetric_j2b_chains}, di-$b$-jet+di-jet triggers in Table~\ref{tab:menu_2b2j_chains}, and di-$b$-jet+\HT triggers in Table~\ref{tab:menu_2b_HT_chains}.